-Customer feedback
+Customer complaints and feedback

 The Council recognises the importance of listening to the views of its residents about the services they receive from us.
-Our customer feedback policy provides the opportunity to capture, investigate, respond and learn from customer feedback to assist with the delivery and shaping of Council services in the future.
+Our complaints and customer feedback policy provides the opportunity to capture, investigate, respond and learn from customer feedback to assist with the delivery and shaping of Council services in the future.

 Feedback for Nottinghamshire County Council